Choosing between new and old properties is just one of the considerations when buying a property.

-These properties generally benefit from a superior build quality; you’ll often find thicker walls, ornate features and a structure that’s built to last.
+These properties generally benefit from a superior build quality; you’ll often find thicker walls, ornate features and a structure built to last.

-Many period properties are situated in prime locations within established communities, with amenities and transportation links on the doorstep.
+Many period properties are in prime locations within established communities, with amenities and transportation links on the doorstep.

-Prone to be draughty, period properties can tend to attract higher fuel bills.
 Your home could take longer to warm up and be less effective at retaining heat.
 Read our guide on how to make an old home more energy efficient.

 Take a look at our guide on what to look for during house viewings for more information.

-To give peace of mind, many new builds come with a 10-year warranty.
+Many new builds come with a 10-year warranty.
 But warranties can be limited in scope, so it’s important to have buildings insurance.
 Some developers also offer extra incentives such as paying your stamp duty.

 You’re often able to choose many of the fixtures and fittings in a new build.
-And new builds are usually geared towards modern living with open-plan spaces and ‘smart home’ features.
+And new builds are usually geared towards modern living with open-plan spaces and smart home features.

-New houses come with a premium price tag and it can be hard to cover your costs in the short term if you choose to sell.
+New houses come with a premium price tag, and it can be hard to cover your costs in the short term if you choose to sell.

 This type of survey is designed to check for issues with new build homes and should be done by a professional surveyor.
-You’ll find there are several surveying firms that specialise in working with new builds.

 New builds don’t have the unique features of period homes and can lack individuality.
 To maximise developer profits, new houses are often built close together, have smaller gardens and are less generously proportioned.